Mordal: Automated Pretrained Model Selection for Vision Language Models: Introduction

-With significant constraints on available time and computation cost, it is unrealistic to try every pretrained model combination and train corresponding VLM candidates.
+VLM capabilities vary significantly depending on their pretrained components~\cite{liu2023mmbench,xu2023lvlm,zhang2024lmms}.
+It is unreliable and unpredictable to rely on human ``intuitions'' to select pretrained models for the given downstream task, such as selecting the latest one or the most well-known one.
+Existing model selection methods, such as EMMS~\cite{meng2023foundation} and LogME \cite{you2021logme}, also fall short in the VLM context.
+These methods are primarily designed for classification, regression, or language-only tasks, where zero-shot performance can serve as an indicator of model quality~\cite{brown2020language,lin2024selecting,yi2024bridge}.
+However, VLMs require vision-text alignment, making zero-shot evaluations unreliable.
+Without proper alignment, the language model cannot correctly interpret the image embeddings, leading to random and meaningless outputs.
+With significant constraints on available time and computation cost, it is also unrealistic to try every pretrained model combination and train corresponding VLM candidates.
 Training a single VLM with vision-text alignment data could take more than 100 GPU hours \cite{liu2023improved,karamcheti2024prismatic}.
-It is also unreliable and unpredictable to rely on human ``intuitions'' to select pretrained models for the given downstream task, such as selecting the latest one or the most well-known one \cite{liu2023mmbench}.
-In addition, existing model selection methods \cite{brown2020language,you2021logme,lin2024selecting}, like evaluating the highest zero-shot performance, will fail in VLM scenario since they were designed for vision-only and LLM-only tasks.
-With an untrained feature projector, the LLM will not understand the image embeddings and can produce random outputs.
 This motivates the key question of this work: \textit{How to effectively find the best pretrained models in a VLM given a downstream task?}

-To address this question, we formulate the \textit{pretrained model selection problem for VLMs} for the first time and model it as a resource-constrained task to predict the \textit{alignment} performance of a VLM; i.e., the performance on the downstream task after training the feature projector with the vision-text alignment data.
-We empirically show that existing VLMs fail to dominate all downstream tasks and a naive approach like grid search is infeasible in practice.
+To address this question, we formulate the \textit{pretrained model selection problem for VLMs} and model it as a resource-constrained task to predict the \textit{alignment} performance of a VLM; i.e., the performance on the downstream task after training the feature projector with the vision-text alignment data.
+We empirically show that existing model selection methods fail to find the best pretrained model for downstream tasks and a naive approach like grid search is infeasible in practice.